ruilisi/rails-pangu/README.md

 At the same time, we saw couple of other repos doing the same work, but one big issue for these repos is that they are started with **Rails <= 5.0**, which is far different from **Rails 6**, and that contributes to the final reason why we have to "reinvent the wheel again".

 As a result, we decided to create this repo which demonstrates how `rails 6`, `devise`, `jwt` fit together like a charm.

+> Pangu is the creator of all in Chinese mythology.
+In the stories, Pangu created the Earth and the Sky with a swing of his giant axe and kept them seperated by standing between them.
+The project acts as a creator for your projects, which helps you stay following the basic practices.

 ## Production Ready